Skip to main content

 • It gives anyone using the asset a clear point of contact for questions.

-• It activates the suggestions workflow, so all proposed edits are sent to the owners for approval before they take effect.
+• It activates the suggestions workflow, so all viewers can submit change suggestions to the owners for review.

 Assigning ownership